-A habitat is the natural place where a plant or an animal (or other living organism) lives.
-Habitats can be big (a whole forest ) or small (a leaf or twig).
+A habitat is the natural place where a plant, an animal or any living organism lives.
+Habitats can be big like a whole forest, or small such as a leaf or twig.

 A habitat is home to a whole community of plants and creatures that are specially adapted to live in a particular environment, for example in a stream or on a sand dune.

 Each creature occupies a unique place within that environment and all the plants and creatures are dependent on each other.

 Every habitat has a different group of plants and creatures that are associated with it.
 Some of the important habitats in the Harbour are saltmarsh, sand dunes, reedbeds, grassland, woodland, mudflats, seawater, shoreline and freshwater.
 Click each link to find out more.

 In order to live, all living plants and creatures need food (nutrients) and water.
 They obtain these in many different ways.

 Plants take up nutrients and water through their roots and also make food in their leaves by using sunlight through the process of photosynthesis.

 Many creatures eat plants.
 They are called herbivores.
 Other creatures eat the herbivores.
 They are called carnivores.
 This makes a food chain.